podinate/podinate/docs/docs/index.md

 # Welcome to Podinate

 Welcome to the Podinate documentation.
-Podinate is an easy to use development platform powered by Kubernetes.
-It lets developers mitigate the complexity of Kubernetes configuration by including its own CLI that is designed to mimic Docker as much as possible, making it instantly familiar to most developers.
+Podinate is an open source CLI and package manager for Kubernetes that makes it easy to do simple tasks like spinning up a container and connecting them to the world.

 ## Getting Started
 Our getting started guides allow you to hit the ground running.